heyoka/faxe-docs/docs/nodes/logic/if.md

 Simple if-then-else logic.

+> Note: If you want to filter data-items from a stream of data, use the [where node](where.md).

 Almost everything you can do with this node, can also be done with an [eval](eval.md) node, using the [if function](../../dfs_script_language/built-in_functions.md#special-if-function).

 Example